kehantan/labbook/docs/buffers_solutions/triton.rst

 #.
 Add 1 mL of 100% Triton X-100 solution.
 #.
 Pipette repeatedly to mix Triton X-100 with distilled water.
 Use a vortex if necessary.

     * Triton X-100 is very viscous and can be a little bit difficult to mix with water at the beginning.
-Vortex will also cause excessive bubbling.
-However, the bubbles will disappear after left to sit on bench for some time.
+    * Vortex will cause excessive bubbling but the bubbles will disappear after left to sit on bench for some time.

 #.
 Top up with distilled water until final volume is 10 mL.